SumoLogic/sumologic-documentation/docs/observability/host-list-beta.md

 ### Alert Status

-You can narrow down the list of visible Hosts by the type of active Alerts for a given host.
+You can narrow down the list of visible hosts by the type of active alerts for a given host.
 Hosts List can filter based on the following alert statuses:

 - Critical
 - Warning